RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 Change:
 `<view name="system">`
 to
-`<view name="system, basic, detailed">`
+`<view name="system, basic, detailed, video">`

 Done.
-Now, instead of saying that the following code is just for the System View, it's also for the Basic View and Detailed View.
+Now, instead of saying that the following code is just for the System View, it's also for the Basic, Detailed and Video Views.
 How easy was that?
 This trick will come in handy a lot later on.

 Now we just need to style the System Logo and the Gamelist.